Enjoy the beautiful waters and scenery of Bristol with our ferry services between New Harbor and Monhegan Island!

 - Peak Season Pricing applicable from July 1-Labor Day

-New Harbor is only 5 miles from EER making it the closest, easiest and most convenient way to see these fascinating birds.
-You spend less time traveling and more time with the birds.
-On the way to the EER you will see Franklin Island Lighthouse, Monhegan Island, the islands of Muscongus Bay and a spectacular view of the Camden Hills.
+New Harbor is only 5 miles from Eastern Egg Rock (EER) making it the closest, easiest and most convenient way to see these fascinating birds.
+On the way to the EER during our puffin cruise you will see Franklin Island Lighthouse, Monhegan Island, the islands of Muscongus Bay and a spectacular view of the Camden Hills.

-SIGHTINGS: The boat circles EER at a distance of 40 – 150 feet from the rocky shoreline.
-Puffins are frequently sighted on the water and often seen 25 – 30 feet from the boat!
+The boat circles EER at a distance of 50 – 150 feet from the rocky shoreline.
+Puffins are frequently sighted on the water and often seen as close as 25 feet from the boat!
 The boat will circle the island for about 30 minutes during your puffin tour.
 The migratory seabird colony on EER is protected during the breeding and nesting season.
 No people, other than Project Puffin biologists, are allowed on the island.

 “I am proud of the partnership that Project Puffin and Hardy Boat Cruises have developed.
 Since 1986, Hardy Boat Cruises and Audubon naturalists have worked together to bring people close to the birds while providing fun and inspiring narrations about the puffins and other seabirds of Eastern Egg Rock.
 By donating part of the proceeds from each tour to Audubon, Hardy Boat Cruises is helping to insure a sustainable future for this special seabird colony.”

-~ Stephen Kress, National Audubon Society; Founder and Director, Project Puffin
+~ Stephen Kress, National Audubon Society; Founder, Project Puffin

-OTHER BIRDS AT EER: Other birds found on EER are: Common and Arctic Terns, the endangered Roseate Tern, Black Guillemot, Common Eider Duck, Herring Gull, Greater Black-Backed Gull, Laughing Gull, Northern Gannet, Wilson’s Storm Petrel and Double-Crested Cormorant.
+Other birds found on EER include: Common and Arctic Terns, the endangered Roseate Tern, Black Guillemot, Common Eider Duck, Herring Gull, Greater Black-Backed Gull, Laughing Gull, Northern Gannet, Wilson’s Storm Petrel and Double-Crested Cormorant.
 Occasional sightings include: Surf Scoter, Razorbill (frequently seen in May and June), Greater Cormorant, Purple Sandpipers, Ruddy Turnstone, Greater Shearwater, Sooty Shearwater, Manx Shearwater, Black Tern and Parasitic Jaeger.